Is Bari Safe for Tourists? What You Should Know Before You Go

 Taxis and Rideshares in Bari

-If you’re planning on using Uber in Italy, know that is operates with major restrictions and premium pricing.
-As such, its best to use other alternative rideshare apps in In Bari, or get a licensed taxi which are readily available throughout the city.
-In order to avoid potential issues like overcharging, I would recommend checking with the driver if the taxi meter is running or agree on a fare beforehand, especially if you are not using a Rideshare app with a preset price.
+Uber in Italy operates with major restrictions on its main services and also charges a premium price.
+As such, it is best to use other alternative rideshare apps in Italy, or get a licensed taxi which are readily available throughout the city.
+In order to avoid potential issues like overcharging, I would recommend checking with the driver if the taxi meter is running or agree on a fare beforehand.

 Is Bari Safe to Travel Alone?

-As a solo traveler who spent time in Bari and other cities in Puglia, I found these places to be generally very welcoming and a safe destination for tourists.
+As a solo traveler who spent time in Bari and across other cities in Puglia, I found Bari to be generally very welcoming and a safe destination as a tourist.
 The friendliness of locals and the overall sense of security felt above average compared to other parts of Italy.

 Is Puglia safe for tourists?